TRANSLATE

 For live performance music events and programming, MVYRADIO will aim for gender parity and diverse representation.
 In our 2023 Porch Concert Series, there was gender parity in the performers chosen.
 BIPOC and LGBTQ+ performers were included.

-Starting in 2024, we asked performers to fill out a survey to help us track representation among the local/regional artists we book.
-We have 10 artists booked for summer 2024, including 8 for the Summer Concert Series, plus an artist for our Alabama Cruise and an artist for a collaboration with Cape Symphony.
-Of these 10 performers who took the survey:
+Starting in 2024, we asked performers to fill out a survey to help us track representation among the local/regional artists we book including the Summer Concert Series, the Alabama Cruise, Whaling Church concert, donor events and collaborations with Cape Symphony.

 In 2021 we began performing yearly assessments to identify who was featured on our Community Outreach programs "The Vineyard Current" and "The Cape Cod Current."
 In 2022, we added an assessment of "Person Of The Week."
 The intent was to determine if our choices for interviewees were diverse and reflect the community we serve.
 The assessment tracks the interviewees' race, gender, and sexual orientation.